camdendotlol/groupread/README.md

 - moderation tools for group owners ⭐⭐⭐

+  - kick users (should function as a permanent ban, reversible by the admin)

+  - remove posts

 - proper frontend testing with Cypress (current status: cypress is fully set up for component testing and end-to-end testing, and is just waiting for tests to be written) ⭐⭐⭐

-- migrate to the Google Books API for metadata ⭐⭐

 - basic user profile pages, nothing fancy (current status: an API call to fetch your own info is implemented, it should be simple to write another one for getting other users' info with some personal data removed) ⭐⭐

+- migrate to the Google Books API for metadata ⭐

 - Docker container for easier self-hosting ⭐